TortugaPower/BookPlayer/README.md

 ## Contributing

 Pull requests and ideas are always welcomed.
 Please [open an issue](https://github.com/GianniCarlo/Audiobook-Player/issues/new) if you have any suggestions or found a bug. 👍 See our [Contribution Guidelines](./CONTRIBUTING.md) for details.

+If you enjoy BookPlayer, we would be glad if you consider writing a review on the [App Store.](https://itunes.apple.com/us/app/bookplayer-audio-book-player/id1138219998?ls=1&amp;mt=8)

 ### Maintainers